FREQUENTLY ASKED QUESTIONS

 All workshops are strictly limited to 18 participants and are allocated on a first-in basis.
 If a workshop books out, we will keep a waiting list in case a registered student cancels or an extra heat may be added to accommodate demand.

-Workshops are held all around the country during the early part of Term 1, across February and March.
-If you’re interested in booking additional workshops for your students, see our Crash Course program here.
+Competition workshops are held all around the country during the early part of Term 1, across February and March.
+If you’re interested in booking a one-off, tailored workshop for your students, see our Crash Course program here.

-Teachers around the country often utilise Class Clowns workshops to complement existing English and Drama outcomes.
+Teachers around the country often use Class Clowns workshops to complement existing English and Drama outcomes.
 You can download our free Teacher’s Resource here.

 In addition to artistic objectives, there are also significant social and educational objectives and outcomes for workshop participants.
 When engaging with comedy you have to think about your sense of self, your identity, and what you have to say.
 You learn to ask others to listen to your ideas and stories, take risks, build confidence, dare to fail, dare to be brave.
 You laugh and you cry with laughter.
 Through making comedy you recognise that while life can occasionally pose challenges, it can also be awesome – especially when things are hilarious.
 The ancillary outcomes of Class Clowns workshops also include: